TAK-NZ/.github/profile/README.md

 | **CloudTAK** | [`CloudTAK`](https://github.com/TAK-NZ/CloudTAK) | CloudTAK web interface and ETL | 🚧 CDK project in progress |
 | **MediaInfra** | [`media-infra`](https://github.com/TAK-NZ/video-infra) | Video Server based on Mediamtx | ❌ Not yet available |

-**Deployment Order**: BaseInfra must be deployed first, followed by AuthInfra, TakInfra, VideoInfra, and finally CloudTAK.
-Each layer imports outputs from the layer below via CloudFormation exports.
+**Deployment Order**: BaseInfra must be deployed first, followed by AuthInfra, TakInfra, CloudTAK, and finally MediaInfra.
+Each layer imports outputs from layers below via CloudFormation exports.

 Each stacks is provided in a `Prod` type with full resiliency built-in and a `Dev-Test` type with reduced resiliency for optimized cost.